Release Date: June 23, 2003

-- Only one enemy, a mountain ram, has a fast leap attack that doesn’t force the enemy to stroll an arms-distance from Wario to hit him.
+- Why not have more than one enemy, a mountain ram, have a fast leap attack that doesn’t force the enemy to stroll an arms-distance from Wario to hit him?

 - Division of pleasure – Splitting off the more abstract fun parts (sublevels) from main functionally structured areas (hub, levels) negatively impacted the game.
 The main levels are hub-like and don’t capture the transcendental nature of platformers; the sublevels are the opposite.
 Wario does not have a complex moveset that allows him to build momentum or interact with walls (wall running or wall jumps), and that means he must be acted upon in greater capacity by stage elements for heightening pleasure.
 And that is not what hub-like levels are designed towards.